systemslibrarian/systemslibrarian/README.md

-# Hi, I'm Paul (aka systemslibrarian / "The Library Guy")
+# Hi, I'm Paul — an Application Systems Analyst & Data Analyst.

-📚 Application Systems Analyst • Data Analyst • AI Enthusiast
+I believe in using data and automation to empower access to information.
-🏛️ Making libraries smarter with automation, data, and AI.
+Dream role?
+Working at Google one day.
+Until then, I'm building, learning, and contributing.

 ---